 Please note: Time slots on the agenda are subject to change.

-Participants will receive a hard copy manual, along with a searchable CD, that will contain, as appropriate for each topic, a discussion of legal and regulatory developments together with sample forms, policies and checklists, a research and reference tool not to be without.
+Participants will receive a hard copy manual, along with a downloadable, searchable PDF, that will contain, as appropriate for each topic, a discussion of legal and regulatory developments together with sample forms, policies and checklists, a research and reference tool not to be without.

 This program will provide between 12-14.5 CLE hours (including 1 hour of ethics), depending upon the jurisdiction.